Wycliffe's Bible: Influence on subsequent English Bibles

 While the Middle English Bible translations were based on the Latin Vulgate, the Reformation era translations by William Tyndale (Tyndale Bible) and Miles Coverdale (Great Bible) also used the original Greek and Hebrew.
 Tyndale does not credit Wycliffe as a source, but he was almost certainly familiar with Wycliffian Bibles, and his translation sometimes seems to overlap with them.
 He may have been influenced by hearing the Wycliffian versions read aloud, but the degree of influence is unclear and actively debated.

 Despite being written more than a century later, Tyndale's translation came to overshadow Wycliffe's.
 According to the Cambridge History of the Bible, "The Bible which permeated the minds of later generations shows no direct descent from the Wycliffite versions...
 Tyndale's return to the original languages meant that translations based on the intermediate Latin of the Vulgate would soon be out of date."
 Consequently, it was generally ignored in later English Protestant biblical scholarship.
 Herbert Brook Workman argues that "In later years the existence of Wyclif's version seems to have been forgotten", pointing out that John Wesley incorrectly identified Tyndale's Bible as the first English translation.

 However, surviving manuscripts of Wycliffian Bibles without Lollard/Wycliffite additions were commonly accepted as works of an unknown Catholic translator; so these manuscripts continued to circulate among 16th-century English Catholics, and many of its renderings of the Vulgate into English were or became established idiom and were adopted by the translators of the Rheims New Testament, one of the bases of the King James Version.

 Wycliffe's Bible in print

 The earliest printed edition, of the New Testament only, was by John Lewis in 1731.

 In 1850, Forshall and Madden published a four-volume critical edition of the Wycliffian Bibles containing the text of the earlier and later versions in parallel columns.
 Forshall and Madden's edition retains the letter yogh (ʒ) but replaces thorn (þ) with the digraph th.

+Between 1959 and 1969, Wycliffe scholar Conrad Lindberg published a critically edited single-manuscript version of the EV, from Genesis to Baruch 3:20, based on MS. Bodl.
+959 at the Bodleian Library, Oxford, in five volumes; he then completed the rest of the EV Old Testament by critically editing MS. Christ Church 145 from Christ Church, Oxford, publishing it in 1973 as the sixth volume.
+This was followed by the EV Gospels and the rest of the New Testament, also based on MS. Christ Church 145, published in 1994 and 1997, respectively, as the seventh and eighth volumes.
+Finally, between 1999 and 2004, Lindberg published a four-volume critically edited version of the "later LV" (or LLV), based on MS. Bodl.
+277 and termed "King Henry's Bible" after an inscription within the manuscript stating that King Henry VI had donated it to the Carthusians at the London Charterhouse.